chaunguyen3rd/000079-Book-store-Book-store-front-end-code-calling-API-Gateway/content/3-deploy-lambda-function/3-2-deploy-lambda-function/3-2-2-list-data-function/_index.md

     - Then click **Save**.
 ![LambdaListFunction](/images/temp/1/37.png?width=90pc)

-5. Next, give the function permission to read data from DynamoDB
+5. Next, give the function permission to read data from DynamoDB.
-    - Click **Configuration** tab
+    - Click **Configuration** tab.
-    - Select **Permissions** pattern on the left menu
+    - Select **Permissions** pattern on the left menu.
-    - Click on the role the function is executing
+    - Click on the role the function is executing.
   ![LambdaListFunction](/images/temp/1/38.png?width=90pc)

 6. At **books_list-role-...** page.
-    - Click on the existing policy that starts with **AWSLambdaExecutionRole-**
+    - Click on the existing policy that starts with **AWSLambdaExecutionRole-**.
-    - Click **Edit policy**.
+    - Click **Edit**.
 ![LambdaListFunction](/images/temp/1/39.png?width=90pc)

 7. At **Step 1: Modify permissions in AWSLambdaBasicExecutionRole-...** page.